-While specific studies have addressed this issue, an important limitation of the algorithm for non-repeat orbit data is that it is not possible to apply the traditional temporal filters because there are no means to produce time series from measurements spread in space & time at global scale.
-The choices made here are to perform outliers rejection on a per-overflight rather than per time series.
-The algorithm will also serve to evaluate the retrievability of local river slope from SARINM data in the objective of improving outliers rejection.
+While specific studies have addressed this issue, an important limitation of the algorithm for nonrepeat orbit data is that it is not possible to apply the traditional temporal filters because there are no means to produce time series from measurements spread in space & time at global scale.
+Nonetheless, future evolutions will include the processing of non-repeat orbit data with outlier rejection applied as appropriate (hence dealing with the space-time nature of such data).